Share this

 | High specification | £3,750 - £4,250+ |

-A typical single-storey rear extension adding 25-35m² of space will therefore carry a construction cost of roughly £70,000 - £120,000 at good quality specification.
-If you're adding a basement, budget from around £6,000 per m² for that element alone - it's a fundamentally different type of construction.
+A typical single-storey rear extension adding 25-35m² of space will therefore carry a construction cost of roughly £70,000 - £120,000 at a good quality specification.
+If you're adding a basement, budget from around £6,000 per m² for that element alone - it is a fundamentally different type of construction.

 These figures are for construction only.
-They do not include architect fees, planning, structural engineering, or any number of other costs you'll encounter along the way.
+They do not include architect fees, planning, structural engineering, or any of the other costs explored below.

 The full picture: every cost you need to account for